Skip to main content

 How long do I need to take Zoloft and Prozac?

 There are no strict guidelines for how long antidepressants like Zoloft or Prozac should be taken.
-Most healthcare providers recommend staying on antidepressants for around six to eight weeks to experience the full therapeutic effects of the medication.
+Healthcare providers may recommend staying on antidepressants for at least six to eight weeks to experience the full therapeutic effects of the medication.
 In most cases, treatment with antidepressants is a long-term endeavor.
 However, suppose you feel you no longer need to take an antidepressant or have other reasons for stopping treatment.
 In that case, you should discuss your options and discontinue the antidepressant with the help of a healthcare provider.

-How long does Zoloft and Prozac take to work?
+How long do Zoloft and Prozac take to work?

 With Zoloft or Prozac, as with other SSRI antidepressants, symptoms may begin to improve within one to two weeks of treatment.
-However, in many cases, it can take around six to eight weeks to experience the full therapeutic effects of these medications.
-If symptoms haven’t improved by eight weeks of treatment, you may want to discuss adjusting the dosage or switching medications with a healthcare provider.
+However, in many cases, it can take several weeks to experience the full therapeutic effects of these medications.
+If symptoms haven’t improved by six to eight weeks of treatment, you may want to discuss adjusting the dosage or switching medications with a healthcare provider.

 Can I use Zoloft vs. Prozac while pregnant?

 Zoloft and Prozac may be used during pregnancy if the benefits outweigh the potential risks.
-Some research suggests that the use of SSRIs during late pregnancy may increase the risk of pulmonary hypertension, among other problems, in an infant.
-Some studies have linked Prozac and other SSRIs, except Zoloft, to heart and skull defects.
+Some research suggests that the use of SSRIs during late pregnancy may increase the risk of high blood pressure in the lungs in an infant.
+Some studies have linked SSRIs to skull defects in babies, especially when taken during the first trimester.
 Consult your healthcare provider if you are pregnant or breastfeeding before starting or continuing treatment with an SSRI.

 Can I use Zoloft vs. Prozac with alcohol?